ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 └─────────────────────┴──────────────────────────┘
 ```

-## subtractYears, subtractMonths, subtractWeeks, subtractDays, subtractHours, subtractMinutes, subtractSeconds, subtractQuarters
+## subtractYears, subtractQuarters, subtractMonths, subtractWeeks, subtractDays, subtractHours, subtractMinutes, subtractSeconds, subtractMilliseconds, subtractMicroseconds, subtractNanoseconds

-Function subtract a Date/DateTime interval to a Date/DateTime and then return the Date/DateTime.
-For example:
+These functions subtract units of the interval specified by the function name from a date or a date with time.
+A date or date with time is returned.

+Example:

 ``` sql
 WITH